 For every 1,000-foot (304 meters) increase in altitude, tire pressure decreases by 0.5 psi – enough to create safety hazards if tires aren’t properly inflated beforehand.
 Underinflated tires increase the risk of blowouts and have decreased handling properties.
 Before heading for the hills, make sure tires are inflated to the recommended tire pressure for your car.

 Since tire pressure is lower at altitude, fuel economy isn’t as strong.
 Lower tire pressure reduces rolling efficiency and increases heat generation.
 This is known as rolling resistance, which forces your car to work harder to keep moving forward.
 Of course, climbing steep mountain roads also drains the fuel tank more quickly than usual.
 Don’t forget those challenges when you’re filling up during your journey.

 Wild changes in temperature also impact tire safety.
-A 10-degree [Fahrenheit] drop can cause tire pressure to decrease by as much a 1 psi.
+A 10-degree Fahrenheit (about 12 degrees Celsius) drop can cause tire pressure to decrease by as much a 1 psi.
 That’s why you may see your tire light appear on cool mornings.
 The key: making sure you’ve inflated your tires to the recommended level, so subtle drops in pressure are less likely to make a big difference.
 In consistently cold weather, make sure you’ve fully inflated your tires.